 As described in our prior assessment, there are data available from 10 trials of simeprevir in patients with HCV genotype 1 infections (see Appendix Tables C1 and C2 for details).
 There are two phase 2 trials (PILLAR, ASPIRE), three phase 3 trials (QUEST-1, QUEST-2, PROMISE), and five Japanese trials (DRAGON, CONCERTO 1-4).
 The evidence base is remarkable for the large number of randomized trials with an appropriate comparator as a control (8/10 trials).
 However, the Japanese trials use a lower dose of simeprevir (100 mg rather than 150 mg), so results from those trials do not directly apply to patients in the United States.
 Without the Japanese trials, 847 patients were randomized to the FDA-approved dose and duration of simeprevir + PR.
-The quality of the data for simeprevir + PR is higher than that for any of the other therapies, because of the large number of patients randomized and the number of randomized trials with an appropriate comparator.
+The quality of the data for simeprevir + PR is higher than that for most of the other therapies, because of the large number of patients randomized and the number of randomized trials with an appropriate comparator.
 The primary weaknesses of the evidence base for simeprevir + PR is the use of the intermediate outcome, SVR.
 As noted in the prior review, patients with the Q80k polymorphism have a lower response rate to combination therapy with simeprevir, which decreases the population of patients eligible for simeprevir + PR.
+For this assessment, we elected to present the SVR results for simeprevir + PR in all patients with genotype 1 infections to allow direct comparisons with the new DAA combinations being evaluated.
+This underestimates the efficacy of simeprevir + PR in patients without the Q80K polymorphism.
+Please see our March 2014 assessment for the efficacy estimates in patients without the Q80K polymorphism.